Original PhD Blog

 Have an emergency team ready

 If your car loses control on a wet road, the best time to act is right away.
 Proper emergency response will only help if you apply it while you are still in your lane rather than lying wheels up in a roadside ditch after getting hit by an oncoming truck.
 Even if you are not planning to use PhD services for your thesis writing needs, have a contact of a reliable PhD writing services agency you can trust.
 In most situations, it only takes several failed submissions combined with the lack of proper university support to transform a perfectly controlled PhD project eligible for academic extensions into a highly problematic PhD project requiring extensive salvage work to proceed with.
-A good agency offering PhD writing services will keep you safe from harm by helping you to avoid missed deadlines in the first place.
+A good agency offering PhD Thesis Writing Services will keep you safe from harm by helping you to avoid missed deadlines in the first place.

 Plan for contingencies